dbpunk-labs/octogen/README.md

 ## Getting Started

-Install the octopus with codellama-7B in your local computer
+Install the octopus in your local computer

 Prerequisites

 * python 3 >= 3.10
 * pip
-* docker, the current use must be in the docker group
+* docker

+Minimal Hardware requirement

+* Codellama, the minimal requirement is 8C 16G
+* Openai, no minimal requirement

 1. Install octopus_up